Oriental and Persian Rug Repair and Restoration from Silk Road Gallery Rugs

-With over 80 years and three generations of experience, Silk Road Gallery Rugs offers expert restoration of your new, antique Persian and oriental rugs.
-A genuine hand knotted Oriental rug will last a very long time if you take a few precautions to protect it from premature wear and the most common kinds of damage.
-Common problems include water damage, moth damage, dog chews and cat scratching, pet stains, vacuum cleaner damage, chemical damage, sun damage, and uneven wear.
+With over eighty years and three generations of experience, Silk Road Gallery Rugs offers expert restoration of your new or antique Persian and oriental rugs.
+A genuine hand-knotted Persian rug will last for generations, as long as care is taken to protect it from premature wear and common types of damage.
+Common issues include water damage, moth damage, vacuum cleaner damage, chemical damage, sun damage, pet destruction and stains, and uneven wear.

 - Repairing scratches from pets

 Edges and Bindings